scikit-hep/uproot5/docs-sphinx/basic.rst

 If the ``step_size`` (same meaning as in previous section) is smaller than the file size, the last batch of each file will likely be smaller than the rest: batches from one file are not mixed with batches from another file.
 Thus, the largest meaningful ``step_size`` is the number of entries in the file (:py:attr:`~uproot.behaviors.TBranch.HasBranches.num_entries`).
 See the next section for concatenating small files.

-In multi-file iteration, the :py:class:`~uproot.behaviors.TBranch.Report` returned by ``report=True`` distinguishes between global entry numbers (:py:attr:`~uproot.behaviors.TBranch.Report.global_entry_start` and :py:attr:`~uproot.behaviors.TBranch.Report.global_entry_stop`), which start once at the beginning of iteration, and TTree entry numbers (:py:attr:`~uproot.behaviors.TBranch.Report.tree_entry_start` and :py:attr:`~uproot.behaviors.TBranch.Report.tree_entry_stop`), which restart at the beginning of each TTree.
+In multi-file iteration, the :doc:`uproot.behaviors.TBranch.Report` returned by ``report=True`` distinguishes between global entry numbers (:py:attr:`~uproot.behaviors.TBranch.Report.global_entry_start` and :py:attr:`~uproot.behaviors.TBranch.Report.global_entry_stop`), which start once at the beginning of iteration, and TTree entry numbers (:py:attr:`~uproot.behaviors.TBranch.Report.tree_entry_start` and :py:attr:`~uproot.behaviors.TBranch.Report.tree_entry_stop`), which restart at the beginning of each TTree.
 The :py:attr:`~uproot.behaviors.TBranch.Report.tree`, :py:attr:`~uproot.behaviors.TBranch.Report.file`, and :py:attr:`~uproot.behaviors.TBranch.Report.file_path` attributes are also more useful in multi-file iteration.

 Reading many files into big arrays
 ----------------------------------

-Although it iterates over multiple files, the `uproot.iterate <uproot.behaviors.TBranch.iterate.html>`__ function is not a direct analogy of `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__ because it does not make multi-file workflows look like single-file (non-iterating) workflows.
+Although it iterates over multiple files, the :doc:`uproot.behaviors.TBranch.iterate` function is not a direct analogy of `ROOT's TChain <https://root.cern.ch/doc/master/classTChain.html>`__ because it does not make multi-file workflows look like single-file (non-iterating) workflows.

 The simplest way to access many files is to concatenate them into one array.
-The `uproot.concatenate <uproot.behaviors.TBranch.concatenate.html>`__ function is a multi-file analogue of the `HasBranches.arrays <uproot.behaviors.TBranch.HasBranches.html#arrays>`__ method, in that it returns a single array group.
+The :doc:`uproot.behaviors.TBranch.concatenate` function is a multi-file analogue of the :py:meth:`~uproot.behaviors.TBranch.HasBranches.arrays` method, in that it returns a single array group.

 .. code-block:: python